 The Lindesnes Lighthouse stands on the southernmost point of the mainland of Norway, nearly 1,100 mi southwest of the northernmost point of mainland Norway.
 May I brag just for one sentence—the lighthouse is 1413.62 miles from Longyearbyen where I just was!

 Our next main stop was Loshavn is a small port village located at the mouth of the Lyngdalsfjorden.
 The village, with only a few residents has “perhaps the best-preserved wooden buildings along the southern coast of Norway.
-The place has a history of character, especially from the years of the Gunboat War (1807-1814), the so-called ‘privateer era.’
-During these years, Loshavn was militarized to protect the mainland from any British invasion and some of the residents also ran unauthorized hijacking of British ships with government approval along the coast.”
+The place has history and character, especially from the years of the Gunboat War (1807-1814), the so-called ‘privateer era.’
+During these years, Loshavn was militarized to protect the mainland from any British invasion and some of the residents also conducted formally-unauthorized hijacking of British ships, but with government approval, along the coast.”

 This is where one side of Simon’s immediate family came from—he was often at one of the grand and stately white houses that make the village so distinctive.
 Although his family apparently was not part of the privateering…I enjoy thinking of him as a pirate since I know so few.
 It’s a nice change from touting us all as descendants of those bad-boy Vikings.

 And then we took the long way home.